Mercury contamination in Grassy Narrows: 21st century

-In March 2003, based on a study of mercury in walleye, northern pike, large-mouth bass, and whitefish, a recommended fish consumption guideline was made and shared with local communities.
+In March 2003, based on a study of mercury in whitefish, a recommended fish consumption guideline was made and shared with local communities.
 It was recommended that members eat shorter, younger fish.
-Whitefish was recommended over walleye, pike, and bass.
-"Unfortunately, many fishers show a preference for longer fish, as they provide more edible flesh and a greater “trophy” value."
+Whitefish was recommended over walleye, pike, and bass; however, "many fishers show a preference for longer fish, as they provide more edible flesh and a greater 'trophy' value."

-By 2014, a number of academic publications described the situation in Grassy Meadows as a "local epidemic of Minamata disease...linked to the consumption of fish contaminated by mercury.
+By 2014, a number of academic publications described the situation in Grassy Narrows as a "local epidemic of Minamata disease...linked to the consumption of fish contaminated by mercury.

 In September 2014, a team from Japan's Center for Minamata Studies including Masanori Hanada, director of the centre, spent two weeks in Grassy Narrows following up on their studies that began in the 1970s.
-Hanada met with community members and Margaret Wanlin, who was the chairperson of the Kenora, Ontario-based Mercury Disability Board.
+Hanada met with community members and Margaret Wanlin, who was the chairperson of the Mercury Disability Board.
 Wanlin said that since 1986 the Board has "distributed $17 million dollars in disability pensions" which represents an average payment of $400 per month.
 Wanlin told CBC that only 243 of the 910 people who have applied for Mercury Disability Board were accepted by the board.
 Hanada told CBC reporter Jody Porter, that the residents of Grassy Narrows have mercury poisoning and that the Board's "functional assessments" were not a "good measure of who is suffering".

-In July 2015, a then 65-year old Albertan, wrote to the Chief of Grassy Narrows, saying that, in 1972, when he was 21 years old, he had worked for the Dryden paper mill.
+In July 2015, a then-65-year old Albertan wrote to the Chief of Grassy Narrows, saying that, in 1972, when he was 21 years old, he had worked for the Dryden paper mill.
 As part of his job, he shovelled mercury into drums.
 He and others in a "small crew" had "dumped approximately 50 drums containing liquid mercury and salt—industrial waste from the mill—into a large pit upstream of Grassy Narrows".

-In July 2015, when the former mill worker had come forward with the information about burying 50 barrels of mercury upstream of Grassy Meadows, some scientists believe this might explain why community members, including newborns, have symptoms of mercury poisoning decades after the initial dumping of mercury in the waterways.
+In July 2015, when the former mill worker had come forward with the information about burying 50 barrels of mercury upstream of Grassy Narrows, some scientists believe this might explain why community members, including newborns, have symptoms of mercury poisoning decades after the initial dumping of mercury in the waterways.
 The Ministry of the Environment undertook geophysical testing following this report but found no barrels.